abielhammonds/COVID19_TravelStats_Project/README.md

 # COVID19_TravelStats_Project
-An analysis of COVID case number trends compared with numbers of airline travellers.
+An analysis of United States COVID case number trends compared with numbers of airline travellers.

 # Data sources: